If you are like me and just have no time for any gardening but enjoy a nice tidy well cared and watered garden then a Hunter X-

 I prefer to have a master valve just in the case of a leaky or failed valve I won’t lose all my water.
 Wire up each solenoid to a pair of wires from the 7 core irrigation cable, you can also get different size core cable eg: 5 core 10 core and wire up the master valve if installed.
 Wire up the x-core controller with 12v power and cables to each solenoid.

-Power up the x-core controller and program up zone water times, great time to test run your system.
+Power up the x-core controller and program up zone water times, a great time to test run your system.
 To quickly test run the system turn the selector switch to Manual 1 station set the runtime and turn back to run, the system will start-up.

 Hunter X-Core 8 Features